Downhill mountain biking: Slovenia

 Slovenia's vast hilly landscape and undamaged nature make very good conditions for downhill cycling, thus one of the world's top, not only tracks but riders are also in Slovenia.
 The famous tracks that are included in the world cup are at a ski resort the ski resort Kranjska Gora in the northwest tip of Slovenia, while the other track is on the ski resort hill Pohorje at Slovenia's second largest city Maribor.

 South Africa

-Downhill racing is not currently a very big sport in South Africa but is rapidly growing.
-South Africa boasts some great tracks and riders, especially from the Western Cape and the Pietermaritzburg area in Kwa-Zulu Natal, the hometown of Greg Minnaar.
-In the Western Cape, the best tracks are Edeouth and Jonkershoek in Stellenbosch, Playgrounds in Paarl, Sir Lowry's Pass near Somerset-West (hometown of Andrew and Jonty Neethling), Zevenwacht near Kuilsrivier, and Witfontein in George.
-They provide quite technical, but fun courses.
-Ferncliff and World's View our great in Pietermaritzburg.
-Helderkruin (West of Johannesburg), Klapperkop in Pretoria, and Gillooly's Farm in Johannesburg.
-South Africa held the first round of the 2009 UCI World Cup, which was in Pietermaritzburg (Greg Minnaar's hometown).
+While downhill racing is not currently a very big sport in South Africa it is growing rapidly.
+South Africa boasts some great tracks and riders, especially from the Western Cape and Kwa-Zulu Natal provinces.
+In the Western Cape, the best trails are Jonkershoek near Stellenbosch, and there are downhill playgrounds in Paarl, Helderberg in Somerset-West (hometown of Andrew and Jonty Neethling), Zevenwacht near Kuilsrivier, and Witfontein in George.
+They provide quite technical, but fun trails.
+Ferncliff and World's View in Pietermaritzburg (Greg Minnaar's hometown) are world class.
+Helderkruin (west of Johannesburg), Klapperkop in Pretoria, and Gillooly's Farm in Johannesburg are also popular.
+South Africa hosted the first round of the 2009 UCI Mountain Bike World Cup in Pietermaritzburg.